 What other rules did I use in this paragraph?
 Description Rule Two: Forms of the verb “to be” are your enemy.

 I did not write, It was a hot night, or The Dokteerak women were beautiful but immoral, or The food on the table was strange.
 Those would have been really boring sentences.

 If you’re telling, you can’t be showing, and when you describe something, you want to show it.
 You don’t want to tell about it.
 Think about a car salesman.
 He wants you to buy the car.
 So does he tell you how great it is?
 No, he drags you out, sits your butt in the drivers seat, and lets you smell the leather interior, wrap your hands around the steering wheel, peer through the windshield, and feel the way it moves with you as you drive it through city streets.

 Let your readers drive your world.

 List three or four important points about your story-universe that you want your readers to know.
 These can be anything from weather to political structure to the rules of a game characters will play that is integral to your plot.
-When you have them listed, write a paragraph describing them… but do it using people, and avoid as many variants of the verb to be as you can.
+When you have them listed, write a paragraph describing them… but do it using people, and avoid as many variants of the verb “to be”… is, was, are, were… as you can.

 Finished?
 Like the energy in what you’ve done?
 Have you managed to sneak your worldbuilding in disguised as action?
 If you have, great.
 If not, give it another shot, and then lets move on.